Chickens in Residential Areas

 I am not a chicken keeper but i'm all for it.
 I am not remotely worried about wells -- especially because the denser areas will be served by municipal water anyway.
 There are greater risks to water quality than chicken droppings that people spend money on to place on gardens anyway.
 Our groundwater has other, real threats that we could more wisely use our staff and shared tax dollars to address.
 My only real concern is proper fencing, to keep chickens reliably on their owners' properties.
 As for sound, hens are quiet, and a neighbourhood rooster could be shared: it becomes a pleasant part of life, much like the sound of trains.
 Letting Brant be rural by design could go a long way to mitigating conflicts between residents who do not and professional farmers.
 Let's attract and not police people who care about farming, local foods, waters and soils!

-hc asked about 2 months ago
+hc asked 8 months ago

 Thank you for your feedback.